nextgenbio/nextgenbio/workshops.md

 ### Costs

-The workshop is open to all.
-All BBSRC-funded researchers, as well as staff and students from the Universities of Leeds and Huddersfield, will be eligible for free fees.
+The workshop is free of charge for all BBSRC-funded researchers, as well as staff and students from the Universities of Leeds and Huddersfield.
 For all other participants a course fee of £170 will apply that will need to be paid before the workshop begins.

 ### Format of the course

-The format of the materials and the nature of the delivery will be based on the successful [Software Carpentry](http://software-carpentry.org/) blended-learning model where students learn by developing skills through hands-on live coding and peer programming sessions led by experienced instructors and supported by a small team of helpers.
-The workshop will be limited to 25 participants.
+The format of the materials and the nature of the delivery will be based on the successful [Software Carpentry](http://software-carpentry.org/) blended-learning model, where students learn by developing skills through hands-on live coding and peer programming sessions led by experienced instructors and supported by a small team of helpers.
+The workshop is limited to 25 participants.

 ### Preliminary programme: